-Northern Pin Oak is a native deciduous tree with a short trunk, many small branches and a narrow to rounded crown, growing in Minnesota to 50 feet in height and to 2 feet in diameter.
+The Oaks of the genus Quercus account for more tree biomass than any other species in North America and Mexico (1).
+Northern Pin Oak is a native deciduous tree with a short trunk, many small branches and a narrow to rounded crown, usually growing in Minnesota to 50 feet in height and to 2 feet in diameter.
 The lower part of the trunk will often have old branch stubs.
 Young trees will be more narrow, mature trees can develop the rounded crown if they are not crowded.
+The largest known specimen in Minnesota (as of 2019) is Houston County, measuring 97 feet high, 68 foot crown spread and 143 inches in circumference with a ranking of 257 points.
+There is no entry in the national registry for a Northern Pin Oak (as of 2020).

 The bark is gray or dark brown, smooth initially, becoming shallowly fissured and furrowed into shallow grooves and narrow plates.
 The inner bark is light yellow to orangish.
-Twigs are reddish with light color lenticels.
+Twigs have light color lenticels.
 Terminal buds are a dark reddish-brown, but silvery or tawny near the tip, often 5-angled in cross section.
+Clusters of buds are located at the tips of the twigs.

 Leaves are alternate, 3 to 5 inches long and 3 to 4 inches wide, elliptical, broadest across the lobes nearest the tip, and can be indented over half way to the mid-vein with 5 to 7 deep lobes (sometimes 9).
 Most lobes go halfway to the mid-vein.
 Each lobe ends in several bristle-tipped teeth (awns).
-Between the lobes (the sinuses) the area is generally round.
+The area between the lobes (the sinuses) is generally round.
 As with most oaks, leaf shapes can be quite variable.
 The leaf base can vary from obtuse to truncate.
-There is a short leaf stalk, a shiny green upper surface and lighter under with tufts of hair along the mid-vein.
+There is a short leaf stalk, a shiny green upper surface, lighter color under with tufts of hair along the mid-vein.
 The branching secondary veins appear raised from the surface.
 Fall color can vary from brown to a deep red turning to brown.

 Flowers: The tree is monoecious, that is with separate male and female flowers.
-The male flowers develop as hanging catkins from the leaf buds of leaf axils of last years' growth.
-Female flowers form from the leaf axils of the current years growth.
-They are very short and greenish-red in color.
+The male flowers develop as hanging catkins from the leaf axils of last years' growth.
+Each male flower has six stamens (can very from 2 to 12), which have long spreading white filaments when the flower fully opens.
+The female flowers are more reddish-green and appear as small slender spikes in the axils of new growth.
+They have 3 (to 6) carpels and styles that are slender and short.
+There are no petals; both sexes have the sepals are fused together.
 Both develop as the leaves open.

-Seed: The female flowers mature to an egg-shaped acorn, 1/2 to 1 inch long, 1/3 to 1/2 enclosed in a deep top-shaped cap with tightly pressed scales tapering abruptly to a stalked base.
+Seed: The female flowers mature to an egg-shaped acorn, rarely subglobose in shape, 1/2 to 1 inch long, 1/3 to 1/2 enclosed in a deep cup to top-shaped cap with tightly pressed scales which are finely hairy and have straight or slightly concave margins.
+The cap tapers abruptly to a stalked base.
+Caps do not expand as the acorn grows longer.
 The nut is reddish-brown.
 The acorn matures in the second summer as do most species in the Quercus Sect.
 Lobatae - the Red Oak Group.
-Occasionally the top of the nut will have a faint ring of fine pits.
+The top of the nut may occasionally have a faint ring of fine pits at the apex.
 Dispersion is by animals in August to December of the second year.
 Trees require some age before bearing - upwards of 20 years.

 Habitat: Northern Pin Oak grows from a deep taproot with widespread lateral roots and will re-sprout from a root collar or stump.
 It prefers upland sandy soils and is very drought tolerant.
 Like the Red Oak, this species is susceptible to Oak Wilt Disease and therefore should not be pruned during the growing months of April to September.